-THE thrush is a distemper that infants are very often subject to, and it arises from bad milk, or some foul humours in the stomach; for sometimes though there be no ill quality in the milk itself, yet it may corrupt in the child's stomach, because of its weakness, or for some other indisposition, in which, acquiring an acrimony, instead of being well digested, there arises from thence biting vapours, which forming a thick viscosity, do thereby produce this distemper.
+The thrush is a distemper that infants are very often subject to, and it arises from bad milk, or some foul humours in the stomach ; for sometimes though there be no ill quality in the milk itself, yet it may corrupt in the child's stomach; because of its wakeness, or for some other indisposition, in which, acquiring an actimony, instead of being well digested, there arises from thence biling vapours, which forming a thick viscosity, do thereby produce this distempter.

-It is often difficult, as physicians tell us, because it is seated in hot and moist places, where the putrefaction is easily augmented, and for that, the remedies applied cannot lodge there, being soon washed away with spittle.
-But if they arise from too hot a quality in the nurse's milk, care must be taken to temper and cool it, prescribing her a cool diet, bleeding and purging her also, if there be occasion.
+It is often difficult, as physicians tell us, because it is seated in hot and moist places, where the putrefaction is easily augmented, and for that, the remedies applied cannot lodge there, being soon wahed away with splittle.
+But if they arise from too hot a quality in the nurse's milk, care must be taken to temper and cool it, prescribing her a cool dies, bleeding and purging her also, if there be occasion.

-Then, take lentils husked, powder them, and lay it upon the child's gums.
+Then, take lentih husked, peader them, and lay ti upon the child gums.
 Or, take melium in flower, half an ounce; and with oil of roses make a liniment.
-Also, wash the child's mouth with barley and plantain water, and honey of roses, or syrup of dry roses, mixing with them a little verjuice or juice of lemons; as well to loosen and cleanse the vicious humour, which cleaves to the inside of the child's mouth, as to cool those parts which are already over heated.
-This may be done by means of a small fine rag fastened to the end of a little stick, and dipped therein, wherewith the ulcers may be gently rubbed, being careful not to pain the child too much, lest an inflammation make the distemper worse.
+Also, wash the child's mouth with harly and plantain water, and honey of roses, or syrup of dry roses, mixing with them a little explicie or place of lemon; as well to loseen and element the viscous humour, which cleaves to the inside of the child's mouth, as to cool those parts which are also all the reg field.
+This may be done by means of a shall her reg field.
+This may be done by means of a ped therein, where which are also more, may be grantly utbled, being careful not to pain the child too much, lest an inflammation make the distempt wore.

-The child's body must also be kept open, that the humours being carried to the lower parts, the vapour may not ascend, as it is usual for them to do, when the body is costive, and the excrements too long retained.
-If the ulcers appear malignant, let such remedies be used as do their work speedily, that the evil qualities that cause them being thereby instantly corrected, that malignity may be thereby prevented.
-And, in this case, touch the ulcers with plantain water, sharpened with the spirit of vitriol, according to the malignity of the distemper.
-It will now be also necessary to purge those ill humours out of the whole habit of the child, by giving half an ounce of syrup of succory, with rhubarb.
+The child's body must also be kept open, that the humous being carried to the lower pars, the vapour may not ascend, as it is usual for them to do, when the body is contive, and the excrements too long retained.
+If the ulcers appear malignant, let such remedies be used as do their work specefily, that the evil qualities that cause them being thereby instantly corrected, that malignity may be thereby prevented.
+And, in this case, touch the ulcers, with plantain water, sharpened with the spirit of vitroid, according to the malignity of the distemper.
+It will now he also necessary to purge those ill humours out of the whole habit of the child, by giving half an ounce of syrup of succory, with rhubarh.